Alexander Murray (1755–1821)

 Commodore (Note: The rank of "Commodore" did not officially exist in the U.S. Navy before 1862.
 Nevertheless, the term was applied to, or adopted by, numerous senior captains who commanded a squadron at sea.)
 Alexander Murray (July 12, 1755 – October 6, 1821) was an officer who served in the Continental Navy, the Continental Army, and later the United States Navy, during the American Revolutionary War, the Quasi-War with France and the First Barbary War in North Africa.

 Biography

 Family background

 Murray's grandfather had been exiled to Barbados from his home in Elginshire, Scotland, following the Jacobite Rising of 1715, and his father Dr William Murray may have been born there before moving to Chestertown, Maryland, to practice as a physician, marry, and have several children with wife Ann Smith, of whom Alexander was the youngest.

 DNA Evidence

-Currrent advanced Y-DNA NGS testing of descendants of Alexander Murray through the Murray Clan DNA Research Project at Family Tree DNA has proven that he was a descended from a branch of the Murray of Tullibardine / Culbin line from whom the current Clan Chief of Clan Murray also descends.
+Current advanced Y-DNA NGS testing of descendants of Alexander Murray through the Murray Clan DNA Research Project at Family Tree DNA has proven that he was a descended from a branch of the Murray of Tullibardine / Culbin line from whom the current Clan Chief of Clan Murray also descends.